boldbi/bold-bi-docs/docs/working-with-data-sources/data-modeling/formatting-column.md

 ## Renaming column

-   Rename the column, if required, through double clicking the respective column to enable the edit mode and typing the modified name.
-Press `<Enter>` key to commit the modification done.
+   To rename a column, double click on the respective column to enable the edit mode, and type the modified name.
+Press the `<Enter>` key to confirm the changes.

    ![Column rename option](/static/assets/working-with-datasource/images/renamecolumn.PNG)

-   Once modified, the changes will be reflected in the column in the table.
+   Once the column has been renamed, the modifications will be reflected in the table.

    ![Renamed column](/static/assets/working-with-datasource/images/renamedcolumnrep.PNG)

-   You can also rename the column through the `Settings` icon which will be displayed like below.
+   You can also rename the column by clicking on the `Settings` icon, which will be displayed as shown below.

    ![Settings icon](/static/assets/working-with-datasource/images/settings-icon.PNG)

-   Click this icon to drop down the menu with `Rename Column`, clicking which the edit mode will be enabled in that column.
+   Click on this icon to open a dropdown menu with the option to `Rename Column`.
+Clicking on this option will enable the edit mode for that column.

    ![Rename option](/static/assets/working-with-datasource/images/selectrenamecolumn.PNG)

 ## Handling column type conversion

-   Click this icon to drop down the menu with `Change Column Type`, clicking `Change Column Type` option allows to convert the column type.
+   Click on this icon to drop down the menu with the option to `Change Column Type`.
+Clicking on the `Change Column Type` option allows you to convert the column type.

    ![Select column](/static/assets/working-with-datasource/images/selectcolumn.PNG)

-   The following table represents the column types and their equivalent convertible types that are supported in Dashboard Designer.
+   The table below lists the column data types and their equivalent convertible types that are supported in Dashboard Designer.

    <table>
    <tr>